data-storage-lab/rfsck/README.md

 ## rfsck-lib ##
 This repository consists the source code for a generic redo log, which can be easily integrated to existing file system checkers to provide logging mechanism.
-We have published our paper titled "Towards Robust File System Checkers" at FAST'18, and it contains detailed information about the analysis and implementation of rfsck-lib.
+We have published our paper titled **"Towards Robust File System Checkers"** at FAST'18, and it contains detailed information about the analysis and implementation of rfsck-lib.
-S

 The repository contains the prototypes of the following: